argoproj/argo-workflows/docs/container-set-template.md

 If you want to use base-layer artifacts, `main` must be last to finish, so it must be the root node in the graph.

-That is may not be practical.
+That may not be practical.

 Instead, have a workspace volume and make sure all artifacts paths are on that volume.